navinlabcode/pan_cancer_paper/README.md

 This repository contains the R scripts used to create the main figures for the manuscript titled: **A pan-cancer single-cell analysis of intratumoral copy number diversity and evolution**.

 The `Rscripts` folder is divided into two subfolders: `Functions` and `Figures`. `Functions` includes the general functions used for the CNA analysis in the paper. `Figures` contains detailed step-by-step R code to generate the plots for main figures 1-6.
-The `Data` folder includes the pre-processed datasets used to plot these figures.
+The `Data` folder includes the processed datasets used to plot these figures.

 The raw sequencing data is available at the Sequence Read Archive (SRA) under the accession number PRJNA1013415.